 Once they got the bear home, they found out how big it really was.
-Hanging on a meat scale, the boar weighed incredible 695 pounds—a new record for Western North Carolina.
-It beat the old record for the area, a 688-pound bruin that was taken in Madison County.
+Hanging on a meat scale, the boar weighed incredible 695 pounds.
+According to ABC 13 News, it has been confirmed by the North Carolina Wildlife Resources Commission as a new record for Western North Carolina.
+It beat the old record for the area—a 688-pound bruin that was taken in Madison County in the 1990s.

 The hunt was the culmination of a lifetime of bear hunting.
 “I was probably eight or nine when I killed my first bear,” says Henry.
 “I’ve been hunting ‘em ever since.
 The biggest one I’d shot before this weighed 320 pounds.”